thinley1991/thinley/cammand_list.md

   * cd / = go to the root directory
   * pwd = shows the present working Directory

+  * Different types of listing in files
+  ** ls = list the contents of the directory
+  ** ls -a = show all files including the hidden ones ** ls -l = gives you a long listing

 For further Details:

 please go to the website [click here] (http://linuxcommand.org/)